huashu996/Onion-LO/README.md

 ## 📌 What is Onion-LO

-Onion-LO is a general-purpose LiDAR odometry framework that supports various types of LiDAR sensors and diverse complex scenarios, addressing the robustness issues faced by traditional methods under changes in hardware and environment.
+Onion-LO is a general-purpose LiDAR odometry framework that supports a wide range of LiDAR types and complex scenarios, addressing the robustness limitations of traditional methods under varying hardware and environmental conditions.
+It is designed for seamless operation across diverse platforms, including high-altitude mapping, underground garages, handheld mapping, and autonomous driving applications.

 ### ✅ 1.
 System overview